Achievable logoAchievable logo

 Allowing frequent investment changes

 Plan participants must be allowed to change investments at least quarterly (once every three months).
-If the plan allows investments into volatile securities, the frequency should be more often than quarterly.
+If the plan allows investments in volatile securities, the plan should allow changes more frequently than quarterly.

 If Section 404(c) protocols are followed, employers and plan fiduciaries are generally shielded from legal liability.